 Maybe.
-There are many good arguments regarding the benefits of having a vertical slice of the organization represented right from the start—German business bakes this into their organizational governance.
-This ensures that wisdom from all parts of the business—not just the leadership team—is brought to bear on the current topic(s).
+There are many good arguments regarding the benefits of having a vertical slice of the organization represented right from the start—German business bakes it into their organizational governance.
+This ensures wisdom from all parts of the business—not just the leadership team—is brought to bear on the current topic(s).

 Which leads us back to the title of this piece: “We’ll cascade it down to the front line …” You may know it by another name: “trickle down communication,” “flow down”, “waterfall briefings.”
 Whatever it’s called, it means the same thing: We’re going to get this initiative/change out from this small group to the bigger population—who are usually the people who will experience the effects of the change.

 How does your company do it?
 Email, physical handout, Instant Message posting, intranet, manager briefing, or some combination of the above?
 To some degree, it doesn’t really matter what channel you use, because the channel itself won’t stop your intention if you have your intention fully realized in the communication.

 For example, people are always saying “don’t use email” for communications like this.
 They say email is a very effective way of sending large amounts of data to other people, but it’s a terrible format to have a conversation, or to understand and communicate nuance.

 Clearly, it’s important to know what the channels can do and what they cannot do.
 However, we believe that it is more important to know what you are trying to accomplish with your communication.

 People want to understand the context—the why—so they can get aligned with the direction and adapt their perspectives, if needed.
 People also want to appreciate the dialog that leads to the change, and to have an opportunity to have their say.
 Finally, people want time and space to review the change and how it impacts their day-to-day.